byl18/MD_simulation_Riboswitch/readme.md

   maximum_cycles: 200
 ```

-> PaCS-MD cycle counts are interpreted here as a **comparative measure of ligand retention under the same sampling protocol**.
-They are not direct experimental dissociation rates (`koff`) or rigorous kinetic constants.

 ## MSM and Free-Energy Analysis

 Ligand dissociation trajectories were represented primarily using the ligand–RNA distance coordinate and clustered by K-means.
 MSMs were estimated using reversible maximum likelihood.